Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 We found it easiest to use a fork for dipping and transferring to the cookie base.
 The strawberries slipped off the toothpick too easily.

-Strawberry Christmas Trees process shot of chocolate dipped strawberry being placed on top of a cookie
+chocolate dipped strawberry being placed on top of a cookie

 STEP FIVE: Sprinkle nonpareils over the dipped strawberry tree and place a candy star on top of the tree before the candy hardens.
-Place the completed Christmas trees on a baking sheet lined with parchment paper while they harden.

 PRO TIP:

-Candy melts firm up quickly after coating the strawberries (especially if the strawberries are cold).
+Candy melts firm up quickly after coating the strawberries, especially if the strawberries are cold.
 Add the candy sprinkles and tree topper fast.

 STEP SIX: Reheat the candy melts as needed to keep the mixture dippable.